kinectron/kinectron/memory-bank/activeContext.md

 2. **Stream Implementation**:
    - Color stream fully implemented
    - Depth stream fully implemented
-   - Raw depth stream partially implemented:
+   - Raw depth stream successfully implemented:
      - Client-to-hardware data flow working (client requests properly activate the Kinect)
      - Raw depth image is properly displayed in the application UI
      - Hardware-to-client data flow successfully implemented with data packing solution
-     - Client-side unpacking of raw depth data implemented
+     - Client-side unpacking of raw depth data implemented and working correctly
      - Basic point cloud visualization implemented
-     - Facing issues with depth value quantization/banding in visualization
+     - Successfully switched from putting two depth values into a 4-channel pixel to only putting one depth value per four channels
-     - Confirmed that the packing/unpacking algorithm works correctly on the server side
+     - Confirmed that the packing/unpacking algorithm works correctly on both server and client sides
-     - Identified that lossy WebP compression was causing data loss in depth values
-     - Implemented lossless WebP compression which should preserve all depth values
+     - Implemented lossless WebP compression which preserves all depth values
      - Added size logging which shows messages are ~51KB
      - Resolved "Message too big for JSON channel" errors in PeerJS by changing serialization method from JSON to binary
      - Created a utility for testing data packing/unpacking
      - Added a flag-controlled test value system for debugging
-     - Currently facing data integrity issues where unpacked values don't match original values
-     - Test values show significant discrepancies (e.g., Original: 3016, Unpacked: 185)
-     - Values near zero are preserved correctly, but larger values show major differences
-     - Tried PNG format as an alternative to WebP but encountered similar issues
-     - Reverted back to WebP after PNG didn't resolve the data integrity issues
+     - Issue with "Stop Stream" button in streamTest.html - it stops the stream in the UI but doesn't stop the stream on the server side

 ### Next Steps

-- **Continue investigating and debugging the client side until we find the root of the issue**
-  - Add more detailed logging to understand what's happening during unpacking
-  - Compare the client-side unpacking with the server-side packing in more detail
-  - Examine how the image data is being processed in the browser
+- **Fix the "Stop Stream" button in streamTest.html**
+  - Ensure it properly stops the raw depth stream on the server side
-  - Test with different approaches to isolate the problem
+  - Compare with the working implementation in app.js

 ## Active Decisions